robkremers/KafkaBasics/readme.txt

 	- e.g. Confluent, IBM.
 		- Confluent: google apache Kafka connectors.
 			--> Out of the box connectors.
+			- e.g. a Splunk or ElasticSearch connector for data / logging analysis.
 	- Kafka connector API.

 Overview of scripts present in $KAFKA_HOME/bin and their purpose.